👋 I’m in Victoria, BC, welcoming clients at Brix Wellness Victoria and Right Fit Clinic.

 Reasons to Book MLD Massage

-• Acute injuries: whiplash, concussion, sprains and strains
+• Recent injuries: whiplash, concussion, sprains, and strains

 If you have circulation or digestion issues

-• Circulation issues: cold limbs, varicose veins, Renaud’s disease
+• Circulation concerns: cold hands and feet, varicose veins, diabetes, and Raynaud's disease

 If you have inflamation or swelling